What is the program?

 How do I apply?

-The Maryland Service Station Energy Resiliency Grant Program is a $1.7M capital investment program to provide funding support for the installation of wiring and back-up power generation at retail service stations located within ½ mile of a federal/state highway emergency evacuation route.
+The Maryland Service Station Energy Resiliency Grant Program provides 1.7M in funding support for the installation of wiring and back-up power generation at retail service stations.
 For more information, read our Goals and Incentives.

 Complete the grant application and submit two cost estimates for the back-up power generation along with the MEA cost estimate template.
 For details, read How to Apply.